smart-data-lake/smart-data-lake/docs/reference/transformations.md

 ### Python
-The transformer needs to use type `PythonCodeSparkDfTransformer` (1-to-1) or `PythonCodeSparkDfsTransformer` (many-to-many.
+The transformer needs to use type `PythonCodeSparkDfTransformer` (1-to-1) or `PythonCodeSparkDfsTransformer` (many-to-many).
 You can either provide it as separate file or inline as Python code again.

-Inline example:
+Inline 1-to-1 example:
 ```
 transformers = [{
   type = PythonCodeDfTransformer